Moving and copying files

 Moving or copying files

-You can copy or move files either using R console, the Virtual Desktop or the ‘Save as’ button located in the Files tab.
+You can copy or move files either using the *Move and Save as buttons located in the Files tab.

-Moving or copying files using Virtual Desktop
+Moving or copying files using Virtual Machine

 In a Linux machine, the workspace files can be found at /home/desktop/files/.
 In a Windows machine, the files can be accessed by clicking This PC, and then navigating to the files folder.